Campgrounds are first come, first served, except:

 - Designated campsite: $5 per vehicle per night

-All ODF-managed forestland is open on the Clatsop and Tillamook state forests for recreation, as well as state-owned forest land outside of those forests.
-However, the entire Santiam State Forest remains closed to the public due to extensive damage from 2020 wildfires.
+All ODF-managed forestland is open on the Clatsop and Tillamook state forests for recreation, as well as state-owned forestland outside of those forests.
+Parts of the Santiam State Forest remain closed to the public due to extensive damage from 2020 wildfires.
+Learn more about damage to the Santiam and ODF's vision for restoration.

 Throughout the year, some sites and areas may be closed due to fire danger.
 To keep up to date on restrictions visit ODF's